rs/xid/README.md

 - 3-byte counter, starting with a random value.

 The binary representation of the id is compatible with Mongo 12 bytes Object IDs.
-The string representation is using URL safe base64 for better space efficiency when stored in that form (16 bytes).
+The string representation is using base32 hex (w/o padding) for better space efficiency when stored in that form (20 bytes).
+The hex variant of base32 is used to retain the sortable property of the id.

+Xid doesn't use base64 because case sensitivity and the 2 non alphanum chars may be an issue when transported as a string between various systems.
+Base36 wasn't retained either because 1/ it's not standard 2/ the resulting size is not predictable (not bit aligned) and 3/ it would not remain sortable.

 UUIDs are 16 bytes (128 bits) and 36 chars as string representation.
-Twitter Snowflake ids are 8 bytes (64 bits) but require machine/data-center configuration and/or central generator servers. xid stands in between with 12 bytes (96 bits) and a more compact URL-safe string representation (16 chars).
+Twitter Snowflake ids are 8 bytes (64 bits) but require machine/data-center configuration and/or central generator servers. xid stands in between with 12 bytes (96 bits) and a more compact URL-safe string representation (20 chars).
 No configuration or central generator server is required so it can be used directly in server's code.

 | Name        | Binary Size | String Size    | Features